daostack/alchemy-monorepo/documentation/overview.md

 One of the purposes of the client library is to make help with interactions with the DAOstack Ethereum contracts.

-Here is how you create a proposal in a DAO:
+Here is how you create a proposal in a DAO  for a contribution reward for a

 ```
 const DAO = new DAO('0x123DAOADDRESS')
+dao.createProposal({
+  beneficiary: '0xffcf8fdee72ac11b5c542428b35eef5769c409f0',
+  ethReward: toWei('300'),
+  externalTokenAddress: undefined,
+  externalTokenReward: toWei('0'),
+  nativeTokenReward: toWei('1'),
+  periodLength: 0,
+  periods: 1,
+  reputationReward: toWei('10'),
+  scheme: '0xContributionRewardAddress' // address of a contribution reward scheme that is registered with this DAO
+})
 ```